gummesson/journal/README.md

 # Journal

 A simple journal/diary app.
 Built with [Sinatra](http://www.sinatrarb.com/ "Sinatra") and powered by [DataMapper](http://datamapper.org "DataMapper").
+It also uses `Rack::Basic:Auth` for basic user authenication.

 ## Usage